fservida/gemino/README.md

 - Windows 10, 1803+

 **Other Platforms**
-This project uses  [fbs](https://build-system.fman.io/) for packaging, if binaries for your platform are not available (or compatible) you can just download the source and package it yourself.
+This project uses PyInstaller for packaging, if binaries for your platform are not available (or compatible) you can just download the source and package it yourself.
-Please share the packaged binary/installer (installer preferable) for others to use, we'll all be grateful (づ￣ ³￣)づ	.
+Please share the packaging commands for others to use, we'll all be grateful (づ￣ ³￣)づ	.

 ### Contribution Guide